RIN (rapper): Career

-On 22 June 2018, his mixtape ‘Planet Megatron’ was released.
-His next single ‘Dior 2001’ made it to the top of the German and the Swiss charts and he also received a Golden Record in Germany and a Platin one in Austria.
+On 22 June 2018, his mixtape 'Planet Megatron' was released.
+His next single 'Dior 2001' made it to the top of the German and the Swiss charts and he also received a Golden Record in Germany and a Platinum one in Austria.

 In 2019, he published various songs that were ranked high in the German charts, one of them is called "Up In Smoke".
 Moreover, he announced his second album, Nimmerland (engl.
 Neverland) by releasing another song, called "Fabergé", on 27 September 2019.
 The album launched on 6 December of the same year with a so-called "deluxe-box" that was created in cooperation with Nike.

 On 29 October 2021, his third studio album was released, Kleinstadt (engl. small town).